chaoss/MARS/automation-english/README.md

 Currently, M.A.R.S. supports Linux (Debian based) and Mac/OS X based systems.
 It has been tried and tested for the above mentioned platforms.

-All the commands listed below for Linux systems are assuming an installation of debian based system like Ubuntu, Mint, MX, AntiX, etc. However the same commands can used for different package managers and different falvours of linux like `yum`, `pacman` instead of `apt`; just be sure to select the right package name accordingly.
+All the commands listed below for Linux systems are assuming an installation of debian based system like Ubuntu, Mint, MX, AntiX, etc. However the same commands can used for different package managers and different flavours of linux like `yum`, `pacman` instead of `apt`; just be sure to select the right package name accordingly.

 It is assumed that where ever we use the term Linux in the tutorial below, we are referring to a Debain based distro, more specifically **Ubuntu**, which was the actual system used.